 Santorini is more popular for honeymoons and romantic getaways.

-From sunset cruises to wine-tasting tours, there are plenty of activities to keep couples entertained here.
 For example, we suggest this Santorini sunset luxury catamaran cruise, which includes delicious Greek barbecue and unlimited soft drinks, beer, and local wine.

 If you’d like to learn more about the island’s wine production, take this small group Santorini wine tasting and tour.
 Another romantic idea is to book a photographer to take pictures of you with the iconic whitewashed buildings.
-This way, you can create unforgettable memories together that you can take home as souvenirs!

 We feel this island–and especially the village of Oia–is best appreciated if you can splurge on Santorini hotels with private pools.
 Our top suggestions are boutique hotels like Canaves Oia Suites & Spa, Grace Hotel (Imerovigli), and Athina Luxury Suites (Fira).